ibexa/rector/js/README.md

 ### Shorthand expression

-`"ezform-error": "ibexaform-error"` - change all `ezform-error` occurences to `ibexaform-error`
+`"ez-form-error": "ibexa-form-error"` - change all `ez-form-error` occurences to `ibexa-form-error`

 ### Full object config properties

-`"to": "ibexaselection-settings"` - what string should be replaced with
+`"to": "ibexa-selection-settings"` - what string should be replaced with

 `"regexp": true/false` - should config use regexp to match original value

-`"fullMatch": true` - should match only full values, using example config, this won't change `ezselection-settings__field` as `ezselection-settings` is not exact match.
+`"exactMatch": true` - should match only full values, using example config, this won't change `ez-selection-settings__field` as `ez-selection-settings` is not exact match.

 ## Default plugins